monostere0/aws-rss-scanner/readme.md

 ![aws-lambda](./images/aws-stack.png "This is how the lambda should look like in AWS")

 The rest will be taken care of, as AWS will start running your newly deployed lambda function and scan the RSS feed every 10 minutes for new entries.

+CDK generates a folder called `cdk.out` which contains the CloudFormation infrastructure code being deployed to AWS.